sahajshrestha/MSCS_634_Lab_2/README.md

 - KNN is more flexible for tuning and may generalize better with the right `k`.

 ## Challenges
-- RNN returned slightly lower accuracy overall and required handling cases where no neighbors were found.
-- KNN was more straightforward and consistent to implement.
+- Its counter intuitive to see RNN dropping in accuracy and having constant low accuracy with increasing k values.

 ## Tools Used
 - Python 3